w3c/w3c-website-redesign-documentation/_posts/2021-06-08-building-the-main-navigation.md

 ### Cutting out some ARIA

-In the earlier prototypes I was using `aria-expanded` on the triggers for the off-canvas navigation and dropdowns, and `aria-hidden` on the target of those triggers.
+In the earlier prototypes I was using `aria-expanded` on the triggers for the off-canvas navigation and dropdowns, and `aria-hidden` on the targets of those triggers.
 I then learned from Adrian Roselli's article about [disclosure widgets](https://adrianroselli.com/2020/05/disclosure-widgets.html) that just using `aria-expanded` was enough.
 This meant that I could trim back both the CSS and the JavaScript!
 It was also a good reminder of the [first rule of ARIA](https://www.deque.com/blog/top-5-rules-of-aria/)

 ## Summary

+The navigation has gone through several rounds of design and prototyping, and is yet to be accessibility and compatibility tested by our partners at the [Digital Accessibility Centre](https://digitalaccessibilitycentre.org/) (DAC) and [Zoonou](https://zoonou.com/), so there may well be more changes to come.
+But getting this far feels like a milestone achievement in the project.

+Navigation is an important part of any website, and I fully expect my code to receive close scrutiny.
+While I'm sure there will be differences of opinion, and the navigation will continue to develop, I have tried my best to make informed decisions and provide a solid user experience.

 ## References